JZJisawesome/anslatortray-rs/README.md

 Essentially, the word is reorganized in an effort to hide its true meaning, which can be lots of fun!

 The Anslatortray library can help out by converting any English text into Pig Latin quickly and easily.
+It is incredibly fast (see the Performance section below) and requires no dependencies!

 You can translate multiple sentences, including numbers, punctuation, and spacing, with a single call to `anslatortray::translate()`.
 The function handles edge cases quite well (words without vowels, one-letter words, contractions, etc.), though there is always room for improvement.